ASaiM/group_humann2_uniref_abundances_to_GO/README.md

 ## Using Galaxy

 A wrapper was also developed and is available on [Galaxy ToolShed](https://toolshed.g2.bx.psu.edu/).
+It can be installed on any Galaxy instance.

 # Usage